yinghli/AzureVMNetworkPerformance/README.md

 ![](https://github.com/yinghli/azure-vm-network-performance/blob/master/VM-VM%20lat%20without%20Acc.PNG)

-From the result, we can see D8sV3 VM egress throughput is 3.65Gbps whth single TCP thread.
+From the result, we can see D8sV3 VM egress throughput is 3.65Gbps with single TCP thread.
 CWND value is 3.27MB.
 Netwokr latency is 146us.

 # VM to VM with acceleration network performance